carlosveliz/sii-dte-py/README.md

 Current state allows you to :
 	-	Generate PDF with correct format for document type 52
+	- Generate PDF from DTE XML (documenty type 52 only)
 	- Get a token from SII
 	- Parse CAF document
 	- Convert your PFX file to SII expected format using OpenSSL